35359595/tvcheck/README.md

 #TODO
 - [DONE]Gnome notificstions with libnotify; -Native RUST notification without libnotify!
-- Automatic opening options;
+- [DONE]Automatic opening options (play button from notification - opens episode with VLC);
-- [Partly DONE]Parameters to manage series;
+- [Partly DONE]Parameters to manage series (currently no need in other parameters);